 20 starter houseplants anyone can keep alive

-Houseplants are a great way to bring greenery inside and uplift the mood of a house.
+Houseplants are a great way to bring greenery inside and uplift the mood of a home.
 Many people, however, hesitate to own plants due to the time and attention they require or the lack of ample sunlight in their homes.
-Contrary to popular notions, though, there are plenty of hardy plants that can thrive effortlessly inside, converting a dreary setting to a lively conversation starter instantly.
+Contrary to popular assumptions, though, there are plenty of hardy plants that can thrive effortlessly inside, converting a dreary setting to a lively conversation starter.

 This is where hardy indoor plants come to the rescue.
-Many beautiful herbs, shrubs, climbers, flowering plants, and even medium tree-sized plants can refresh your home with their bountiful presence, even if you consider yourself a novice gardener.
-The added advantage is that some of these also have been scientifically proven to reduce the toxicity at home.
+Many beautiful herbs, shrubs, climbers, flowering plants, and even medium tree-sized plants can refresh your home with their bountiful presence, even for the novice gardener.
+The added advantage is that some of these also have been scientifically proven to reduce the toxicity of a home.

-As Matt Suwak of Gardener’s Path explains, the important thing to remember for growing any plant is to provide conditions close to the native environment of the plant and do everything in moderation.
-Many enthusiastic first-time indoor gardeners, for example, water their plants daily, which in most cases is not needed.
+As Matt Suwak of Gardener's Path explains, the important thing to remember for growing any plant is to provide conditions close to the native environment of the plant and do everything in moderation.
+Many enthusiastic first-time indoor gardeners, for example, water their plants daily, which is unnecessary in most cases.
 Indoor plants usually seem to thrive better with more infrequent watering.
 A good rule of thumb is to check the soil dryness.
 If it feels wet, the plant does not need to be watered.

 As plants need sunlight to grow, another popular misconception is that a dimly lit apartment or a room that does not offer direct sunlight is not ideal for plant life.
 While some plants do need ample sunlight, there are sturdier varieties you can keep alive effortlessly even with indirect lighting.

 To offer tips and encourage novice gardening enthusiasts to add a dash of green to their homes, Stacker compiled a selection of great starter houseplants from gardening websites like The Spruce, Gardening Know How, Good Housekeeping, and the Missouri Botanical Garden.
-These 20 plants grow generally well in all conditions, can sustain the winter months, and require minimum care and maintenance despite spreading their freshness and beauty all around.
+These 20 plants generally grow well in all conditions, can sustain the winter months, and require minimum care and maintenance, all while bringing freshness and beauty to a space.

 This plant is not a fern but its stem is covered with linear leaves.
-The leaves are needle-like or grass-like and look beautiful because of their attractive shape.
+The leaves are needle- or grass-like and look beautiful because of their attractive shape.
 The small white flowers blooming between the foliage add to its beauty.
 Asparagus can be kept indoors and outdoors with equal ease.
 The cascading foliage also looks great in a hanging basket.
 When planting indoors, it is a good idea to keep misting the plant as the leaves might turn yellow.
-Other than this, the plant only needs regular watering and repot every few years.
+Other than this, the plant only needs regular watering and to be repotted every few years.

 The true name of this plant is Tillandsia, but it has gained popularity as an "air plant" because of its ability to get most of its nutrient requirements directly from the air.
 While it looks like a high-maintenance plant, it is very simple to care for.
 Experts advise soaking the plant in water for 15 minutes the first time.
 Then shake and let it dry before placing it in any setting that you prefer.
 Mist or soaking it in water every week is the only attention this exotic-looking plant seeks later on.